Leader-board/OA-and-Interviews/Online Assessments.md

 Regardless, if you do not do well, you can retake after 14 days (and hence the “damage” is limited to the one company whose score you sent). <br> It is worth noting that an exception to the 14-day cooldown period applies if you took an unproctored variant of the test first and then are asked to take a proctored form - in this case you are permitted to take the proctored version even without the 14-day cooldown applying.
 This is described at [this CodeSignal article](https://support.codesignal.com/hc/en-us/articles/4414136462103).

+**How long are my results valid for?** Your test results are technically valid without an expiration date.
+However, companies have the right to set a limit on how old a test result must be, as described at [here](https://support.codesignal.com/hc/en-us/articles/1500001964122--Setting-age-limits-for-certification-results).
+What this means is that if you have a company that wants, for instance, only results in the last 6 months, but your latest result was earlier than that, you will not have a choice but to retake the exam, and a similar issue can happen if you had an older result that was better than a "valid" test result.
+Of course, those results will still be valid for those companies that don't use this feature, and you retain the right to retake the test even if you do have a valid result that meets this age limit.
 ![Graphical user interface, Teams Description automatically generated](./media/image4.png)